 Growth often brings new funding needs.
 A good financing choice today should also help strengthen tomorrow's eligibility.
 Choosing a solution that reports positive payment history to business credit bureaus or offers renewal options can streamline future access to capital.

-Comparing business financing options effectively means weighing cost, qualification, flexibility, and timing not just interest rates.
+Comparing business financing options effectively means weighing cost, qualification, flexibility, and timing, not just interest rates.
 The best choice is one that fits your business model, cash flow rhythm, and growth trajectory without creating long-term strain.